By Isis Darios

 To avoid letting emotions get the better of your response strategy, build a bank of responses for both positive and negative reviews.
 Don’t just cut-and-paste replies though, as it could look a bit disingenuous to see a bunch of boilerplate review responses.
 Rather, mix it up and use these templates to shape your responses.

 You could also create a matrix of approved messaging to give more flexibility and control to the review responder.
 For instance, a basic messaging matrix looks like this:

 - Make the guests feel welcome back for a repeat stay

 #4: Maintain a consistent tone

 A successful hotel reputation management strategy is consistent in tone.
-Inconsistent tones appear often in reviews because different people are responding to them.
+Inconsistent tones often appear in reviews because different people are responding to them.
 In addition to creating templates (as mentioned above), we recommend building out a tone-of-voice guide.

 Consistency can also be reached by designating only a few people to respond.
-This task is generally assigned to the General Manager, as guests like to see someone who is best positioned to address their issues responding to reviews.
+This task is generally assigned to the General Manager, as guests like to see someone who is best positioned to address their issues by responding to reviews.
 Whoever it is, train them with a clear framework for their responses and subsequent interactions with guests – such as how to escalate concerns to the appropriate department.